First Turkey MTB XC race start

 Technically not an official trail, Cannonball is an old section of steep fire road that runs up from Zamia Hub.
 After Lower Wild Pig was built in 2016, Cannonball fell into disuse, but is now super busy again as the default climb for Dirtclowns.

-Creek Link is a cheeky and extremely popular cut-through from Moore’s Creek Trail up onto Finley’s and vice versa.
-If you want another minute of high-speed XC trail, throw a right onto Hut Sprint before you reach Finley’s.
+Creek Link is a cheeky and extremely popular cut-through from Moore's Creek Trail up onto Finley's and vice versa.
+If you want another minute of high-speed cross-country trail, throw a right onto Bent Straight before you reach Finley's.

 Rising 93 metres over its 2.4 km length, Finley’s is an extremely popular trail with a 4% gradient that climbs from Moore’s Creek to the hub at Turkey’s Nest.
 It is a very good learning climb for novice riders.